groue/ARTemplating/README.md

 If it didn't, the render and display would be better done entirely within the webview.

 The test is simply to repeatedly render a fairly trivial template.
 This isn't a real world test.
-The JavaScript implementation is quicker in this scenario on both the iOS Simulator and a worst-case-scenario iPhone 3GS.
+The JavaScript implementation is quicker in this scenario.

+Rendering the example from http://mustache.github.io/#demo on an iPhone 3GS running iOS 6.0

+- JavaScript in WebView: 1000 renderings took 2.217 seconds
+- GRMustache in native view controller: 1000 renderings tool 12.563 seconds

+In both cases the template was pre-compiled.

 In no way does this mean that the native library is bad - it's fantastic.
 The performance is still great and the difference probably not noticable to the user when rendering a single template.